Chess Nomad

 About Chess Nomad

 Our beginner-friendly chess courses are designed for teachers seeking balanced activities for students.
 We teach educators to inspire kids in chess using an immersive approach, breaking learning into manageable pieces for effective understanding and engagement.
-We are revolutionizing the chess landscape by bridging gaps and nurturing a sense of belonging and growth.
 Our chess courses provide spaces where teachers can feel embraced and build genuine relationships beyond the chessboard.

 A New Hobby